buseOzr/PrecdictingtheSuccessRateofVideoAds/README.md

 of publishers and the regarding ad server company because if an ad is served on the serverside, though it fails on the client-side, it is not exposed to an end-user.
 Consequently, there is no revenue either for a publisher or an ad server.
 Moreover, the advertiser is not able to show its content to a user.
-This situation is undesirable for all parties.
-Therefore this paper proposes a methodology that builds a machine learning model in order to predict the success rate of video ads for given constraints.
-This method helps ad servers to calculate the expected revenue of each bidder in an auction.
+This situation is undesirable for all parties. __Therefore this study proposes a methodology that builds a machine learning model in order to predict the success rate of video ads for given constraints, compare the state-of-the-art approaches and improve them progressively__
+.
+This method helps SSPs to calculate the expected revenue of each bidder in an auction.
 By doing so, the ad server chooses a bidder with the highest expected revenue.
-Consequently, the ad server can increase the success/delivery rate of video ads and its revenue.
+Consequently, SSPs can increase the success/delivery rate of video ads and its revenue.